Madi-S/fastapi-celery-template/README.md

 -   `celery_worker` is the Celery worker process
 -   `celery_beat` is the Celery beat process for scheduled tasks
 -   `flower` is the Celery dashboard

+# Auto-Reload

+Live code reloading is a simple yet effective way for developers to get quick feedback on code changes.
+While Uvicorn provides this functionality out-of-the-box, Celery does not.
+So, you will have to manually restart the workers every time you make code changes to a task, which can make for a very difficult developer experience.

+That is why we are going to use `watchfiles` and embed it to the Celery worker.